BenjaminPelletier/mytube/README.md

 # mytube

-A minimal Flask web application that exposes a single "remote control" for casting a YouTube recommendation to a Chromecast device.
+A minimal FastAPI web application that exposes a single "remote control" for casting a YouTube recommendation to a Chromecast device.

 ## Running the app